NickKelly1/about/src/pages/projects/ci-scoreboard.md

   Integrations with low-level control systems using low-level NodeJS networking APIs.

 role:
-- Joint system architect
 - Full-stack developer
-- Worked with another developer and in coordination with field technicians to architect, develop and deploy the pre-designed application.
+- Worked in a small team to architect and develop the soltuion
+- Provided secondary support operations support in delpoyment and maintenance of the application.

 tags:
   - JavaScript